datashaman/datashaman.com/docs/_posts/2019-12-17-quicksand-dunes.md

 <p>Yes, let's shout out loud from the highest point: We have conquered this demon!</p>

-<p>Yes, let's sip our carefully carried basket of culinary treasures, savouring the moments with each bite in the setting sun!</p>
+<p>Yes, let's dine on our carefully carried basket of culinary treasures, savouring the moments with each bite in the setting sun!</p>

 <p>Yes, let's end our days in the sand and sun heavy with tiredness and dust, carried away by the wind to sleep!</p>